LuoYu-uwu/tp/docs/team/luoyu-uwu.md

 ## Project: Grocery in Time
 Grocery in Time is a desktop application used for keeping track of groceries.
 The user interacts with it using a CLI.
-It is written in Java and has about 4 kLoC.
+It is written in Java and has nearly 7 kLoC.

 Given below are my contributions to the project.
 * New Feature: Added the ability to store grocery prices.